JaimieSanita/JaimieSanita/README.md

 🔭 I’m currently working on developing a wellness application for bootcamp students

-🌱 I’m currently learning Vue.js
+🌱 I’m currently learning Spring & Hibernate for Beginners

-👯 I’m looking to collaborate on database design
+👯 I’m looking to collaborate on web design

-🤔 I’m looking for help with JavaScript
+🤔 I’m looking for help with land my first job in tech!

 💬 Ask me about Java